ys7yoo/PyBasic/README.md

 Basic stuff for Python programming

-# Key concepts for undertanding (and using) Python
+# Key concepts for using Python

 ## python 2 vs 3
 Python 2.7 has been the widely used version for a while.